parryc/parryblog/_posts/2013-01-23-planes-trains-and-sex.md

 categories:
 - humor
 ---
 There is a problem with today’s sexually active youth.
 We aren’t adventurous enough.
-I don’t mean this in the Kama Sutra, let's-try -having-sex-while-upside-down-balancing -on-one-hand sort of adventurous, but rather the let’s have sex on top of a moving train sort of adventurous.
+I don’t mean this in the Kama Sutra, let's-try-having-sex-while-upside-down-balancing-on-one-hand sort of adventurous, but rather the let’s have sex on top of a moving train sort of adventurous.

 Now some of you might be thinking: “But Jimothy!
-You haven’t even done that and you've done everything.”
+You haven’t even done that and you’ve done everything.”
 That’s where you'd be wrong.
 Because I have, and the experience derailed all of my expectations on what sex could be like.
 However, it took a lot of preparation and no small amount of luck.
 As a result, I am legally obligated to not recommend that readers try it, even though I totally do.

 However, I know that not all of you have access to trains, so I’ve compiled a list, in order of difficulty, of vehicles that you should probably try to have sex in or on.
 If I haven’t listed your preposition of choice it's because either a) it’s not exciting or b) I can’t comprehend how you could actually do it.
 <!-- more -->